-There is a line a person crosses where they allow the event, abuse, or pain to become greater than the truth of the Bible.
-They view everything through a lens of abuse or pain instead of viewing their pain through the lens of Scriptural truth.
+There is a line a woman crosses where she allows the event, abuse, or pain to become greater than the truth of the Bible.
+She views everything through a lens of abuse or pain instead of viewing her pain through the lens of Scriptural truth.
 For others, they view the Christian faith through the eyes of a prominent speaker or pastor who betrays their trust in him/her.
 When that line is crossed regarding the event, abuse, or pain, all bets are off as to how far the person will fall into error.

 There is also something about living constantly in the thoughts of sin that warps a person’s theology and seems to make them open to other errors that our culture is rife with right now.

 There were a number of older posts I didn’t have on my site and I republished them this weekend.
 I added them because they show how I was working to put these pieces together years ago.
 I chose not to rewrite them so they are written differently than I would write them now, but if I edit older posts the comments oftentimes won’t make sense.
 Those posts are (in random order, not chronological):